grafana/metrictank/devdocs/expr.md

    - consolidateBy setting defined closest to the leaf without a special* function in between the setting and the leaf, if available
    - determined via storage-aggregation.conf (defaults to average)
 3) at execution time, the consolidation settings encountered in consolidateBy calls travel up to the root because it is configured on the series, which is passed through the various layers of processing until it hits the root and the output step.
 This becomes useful in two cases:
-   - when series need to be normalized at runtime, e.g. for sumSeries or divideSeries with series that have different steps; they need to be normalized (consolidated) so that the series get a compatible step, and the default of "avg" may not suffice.  (note that right now we have alignRequests which normalizes all series at fetch time, which can actually be a bit too eager, because some requests can use multiple targets with different processing - e.g. feed two different series into summarize(), so we actually don't need to normalize at runtime, but in the future we should make this better - TODO)
+   - when series need to be normalized at runtime, e.g. for sumSeries or divideSeries with series that have different steps; they need to be normalized (consolidated) so that the series get a compatible step, and the default of "avg" may not suffice.  (note that right now we have alignRequests which normalizes all series at fetch time, which can actually be a bit too eager, because some requests can use multiple targets with different processing - e.g. feed two different series into summarize(), so we actually don't need to normalize at runtime, but in the future we should make this better - TODO THIS IS OUT OF DATE)
    - when returning data back to the user via a json response and whatnot, we can consolidate down using the method requested by the user (or average, if not specified).
 Likewise here, when the setting encounters a special* function while traveling up to the root, the consolidation value is reset to the default (average)
    Note: some functions combine multiple series into a new one (e.g. sumSeries, avgSeries, ...).
 Your input series may use different consolidateBy settings, some may be explicitly specified while others are not.
 In this scenario, the output series will be given the first explicitly defined consolidateBy found by iterating the inputs, or the first default otherwise.